 New Zealand has strong links to its British heritage, including cuisine.
-Fish and chips was always a treat from the kids point of view, and a relief for the person normally tasked with cooking dinner (thanks D).
+Fish and chips was always a treat from the kid’s point of view and a relief for the person normally tasked with cooking dinner (thanks D).
 This beer batter fish and chips recipe is honouring that memory.

-To prove the point, the www.newzealand.com web site lists fish and chips among New Zealand’s favorite foods, along with whitebait fritters, the hangi, roast lamb, and the pavolva.
+To prove the point, the www.newzealand.com website lists fish and chips among New Zealand’s favourite foods, along with whitebait fritters, the hangi, roast lamb, and the pavlova.
 All good company to keep.
-The adopted tradition has even expanded beyond New Zealand’s expansive coastline to Bangkok, at Snapper.
+The adopted tradition has even expanded beyond New Zealand’s expansive coastline to Bangkok at Snapper.

 And then there was a recent visit to New Zealand, and the kiwi tradition of fish and chips on the beach with friends, here at Waikanae…

-Given this heritage and profile, fish and chips is clearly more than frying some potatoes and battered fish.
+Given this heritage and profile, a beer batter fish and chip recipe is clearly more than just frying some potatoes and battered fish.
 I had to explore this iconic dish.
-The Epicurious recipe was a good start.
+This Epicurious recipe was a good start.
 Twice frying the chips, and the precise temperature of the oil, were two key learnings.

-Watties tomato sauce was the go-to condiment in my childhood.
+Watties tomato sauce (aka ketchup) was the go-to condiment in my childhood.
 It was really no more than a red coloured salty-sweet flavour enhancer.
 I wanted my version of fish and chips to have something more genuinely complimentary, and this roasted tomato sauce did the trick.
-Healthy, not at all dominant, though definitely flavour enhancing.
+Healthy, not at all dominant, though definitely, flavour enhancing.
 Roasting the tomatoes brings a wonderful sweetness to balance the tomatoes natural acidity.

 It wasn’t included in the tradition of fish and chips accompaniments, but a mixed green leaf salad provides a nice counterpoint to the fried ingredients.
 Drizzled, of course, with a delectabilia salad dressing.

-Fish and chips with a roasted tomato sauce.
+Fish & chips with a roasted red pepper tomato sauce